 Dates: May 20– November 30, 2022

-Exhibit open Wednesdays, Thursdays, and Sundays from 1 – 4 pm.
+Exhibit open Wednesdays and Thursdays from 1 – 4 pm and by appointment.

 Location: Norwich Historical Society, 277 Main Street, Norwich, VT 05055